boxdyn/conlang/readme.md

 # Conlang: Expression-Oriented Programming Language
 This project began out of a desire to merge Rust-style control flow expressions with Python's fun for-else/while-else syntax.
-I fully intend to devote my spare time to conlang for the forseeable future, and I livestream development on Twitch for one Friday each month.
+I fully intend to devote my spare time to conlang for the forseeable future.

 ## Immediate Goals:
 - [x] Decide on a minimal set of keywords and operators to support